 There is a significant need for qualified coaches for children and youth sports programs.
 The Institute for the Study of Youth Sports estimates that 40 million youth participate in sports annually.
-Over 4 million adults serve as volunteer coaches.
+More than 4 million adults serve as volunteer coaches.
 It is not unusual for schools, community agencies, and religious groups to seek competent persons to coach their children.
 All of these organizations need assistance with the administration of their sport programs.

 How Can I Learn More?